boushrabettir/Haven-Blues/README.md

 # Disclaimer

-All of the seen sprites are not mine and were taken from itch.io by their respected creators.
+All of the seen sprites are not mine and were taken from itch.io by their respective creators.

 # Photos
 <img width="1413" alt="Screen Shot 2022-11-20 at 3 10 59 PM" src="https://user-images.githubusercontent.com/116927138/202931761-461c296e-d08c-4324-933e-e264ae78b999.png">